Butler Parker: Novels

-TV show
+Television show

-Since the novels about Butler Parker were very successful and another fictitious British pulp fiction hero (Percy Stuart) had already been adapted for the TV screen with huge success, the idea of a TV series about Butler Parker seemed to suggest itself.
-But it lasted only for 26 shows.
-Still the short life of his TV presence didn't diminish the ongoing success of the novels.
+Since the novels about Butler Parker were very successful and another fictitious British pulp fiction hero (Percy Stuart) had already been adapted for the television screen with success, the idea of a television series about Butler Parker seemed to suggest itself.
+But it lasted only for twenty-six shows.
+Still the short life of his television presence didn't diminish the ongoing success of the novels.